agt-binary/workflows/chinese_laguage_browser.md

 # Purpose
-This workflow extracts all users who have ever used a browser with the language set to `ZH_CN` or `TW_CN`, and then extracts all their contracts (excluding those on volatility indices).
+This workflow extracts all users who have ever used a browser with the language set to `ZH_CN` or `ZH_TW`, and then extracts all their contracts (excluding those on volatility indices).
 We then describe a way of identifying times of interest when there were disproportionately many winning or losing contracts.

-## Extract all logins with a browser set to `ZH_CN` or `TW_CN`
+## Extract all logins with a browser set to `ZH_CN` or `ZH_TW`
 Use the following PostgreSQL query on `reportdb` or its replica:
 ```
 WITH buid AS (